mcchannigan/react-help-screen/src/assets/admin.md

 The Main Students Menu displays some statistics about the number of students registered in ***sece*** and how many are enrolled in regular and extension programs.
 The main screen also provides a search feature that allows you to locate specific students.
 The search criteria are:

-* Campus
-    The primary campus affiliation on the student profile.
+* __Campus:__ The primary campus affiliation on the student profile.
 Unlike many other features, student profiles can be searched for and viewed regardless of campus affiliation.
-* Last Name
-    The last name as it appears on the student's profile.
+* __Last Name:__ The last name as it appears on the student's profile.
 The last name is refreshed daily from Banner.
-* First Name
-    The first name as it appears on the student's profile.
+* __First Name:__ The first name as it appears on the student's profile.
 The first name is refreshed daily from Banner.
-* UH Number
-    The UH number that uniquely identifies a student.
+* __UH Number:__ The UH number that uniquely identifies a student.
-* UH Username
-    The UH username that uniquely identifies a student.
+* __UH Username:__ The UH username that uniquely identifies a student.
-* Email
-    The email address as it appears on the student's profile.
+* __Email:__ The email address as it appears on the student's profile.
 All profiles should list the student's UH email address.
-* Employer / College / Division
-    For students who are actively placed, this field filters by the college/division of the placement, which is defined based on the supervisor on record.
+* __Employer / College / Division:__ For students who are actively placed, this field filters by the college/division of the placement, which is defined based on the supervisor on record.
-* Employing Department / Company Type
-    For students who are actively placed, this field filters by the department/company type of the placement, which is defined based on the supervisor on record.
+* __Employing Department / Company Type :__ For students who are actively placed, this field filters by the department/company type of the placement, which is defined based on the supervisor on record.

 ## Registering New Students